hknutzen/Netspoc/technical.markdown

 Netspoc generates ACLs and static routes for a given network policy, consisting of a set of services and a network topology.
-It does so by finding all paths inside the topology graph for a certain source and destination pair.
+It does so by finding all paths inside the network topology for a certain source and destination pair specified in a rule from the service set.
 It is important to notice, that the network topology best fed to Netspoc is not necassarily an exact copy of the real network.
 Instead, the input topology should be a model of the network that provides just as much information as needed for Netspocs purpose.
 For example, complex parts of the network with dynamic routing and without filtering are not affected by Netspoc at all.
 They should therefore be replaced in the input topology by a single unmanaged router.
 This saves time and space during compilation and is easier to maintain.
 In very complex network topologies, even constellations may occur where it is suitable to include parts of the network twice to reduce complexity.
 As long as the ACLs and static routes are not affected, that would also provide a valid model of the network.

-Beneath the abstraction that is received from the input topology
+When the abstract topology model created by the user is handed over to Netspoc, Netspoc takes several steps to transform it into a graph representation to work on.
+As before, this representation is not designed to reproduce reality, but to represent those aspects of the topology that are important for generating ACLs and static routes.
+Moreover, these aspects are modeled to allow completing these tasks as efficiently as possible.

 ## Preparing zones and areas